githubDill/WeSellYourData-ES-Synth/README.md

 ## Basic Overview

-Our added feature to the synthesiser board is polyphony.
+Our added feature to the synthesiser board is 12-note polyphony (can play 12 notes simulatenously).

 ## Task Implementation